 IMPACT AREA: Equitable growth and just societies

-Digital Divide Data recruits and trains disadvantaged youth from Laos and Kenya as well as Cambodia, to work in a range of digital services.
+Digital Divide Data recruits and trains disadvantaged youth from Laos, Cambodia and Kenya, to work in a range of digital services.
 Here they are given the base skills for future careers while working reasonable, flexible hours so they can complete school or university.
 Employees can pay off their education by working for DDD and offer scholarships for those who show a special enthusiasm and promise.
 DDD promote university graduates internally or offer important assistance with resumes and the job interview process.

 Digital Divide Data (DDD) began in 2001 as a data entry operation with just ten employees in a small office in Phnom Penh, Cambodia.
 Jermey Hockenstien had travelled the country the year before and observed that widespread poverty made next to impossible for youth to complete high school.
 Those few who could find the means to finish and move onto university faced minimal employment opportunities once they finished.

 Hockenstien formed a model that would generate employment through outsourced data entry and data hygiene services to businesses in developed countries.
 This would allow youth to finish education while giving them skills to pursue a career.
 DDD’s clients include publishers, retail and consumer brands, academic institutions and government departments.
 In addition to creating job opportunities, this income supports the organisation to increase their reach.